Need a Land Surveying Expert?

 Has my property already been surveyed?

 Not necessarily.
 Land may be mapped for tax purposes, but not all properties have been surveyed.
-You can give us a call to find out if your property has been surveyed.
+You can give us a call at (719) 318-0377 to find out if your property has been surveyed.

 How will my property corners be marked?

 I found my corners.
-I don't need a survey, or do I?
+Do I still need a survey?

 All too frequently, multiple corners will be found within feet of each other, all supposing to be the same corner.
-A professional land surveyor will need to weigh the evidence based on his education, experience, and land laws to determine the correct corner of your property.
+Apex Land Surveying and Mapping LLC will need to weigh the evidence based on our education, experience, and land laws to determine the correct corner of your property.

 Why do I need a survey if I'm building a fence or addition on my property?

 Since a fence is a relatively permanent structure, you will want to be sure of the location of your property lines before construction.
-Although some public agencies will issue a building permit (if required) upon presentation of an Improvement Location Certificate, it should not be relied upon for the establishment of any permanent structure.
+Although some public agencies will issue a building permit (if required) upon presentation of an Improvement Location Certificate (ILC), it should not be relied upon for the establishment of any permanent structure.
 The prudent course of action is to locate existing property corners that delineate your property line and have the validity of the monuments verified by a surveyor.
-If you are not able to find your property corners, ask for the assistance of a professional land surveyor.
+If you are not able to find your property corners, ask for our assistance.
 We may be able to find monuments using a magnetic locator and cloth tape.
 If the surveyor is not able to locate existing monuments, you may need to have a boundary survey performed.

 Along with the information required to build a fence, the location of any existing structures may be helpful.
 This information would be provided on an Improvement Survey Plat (ISP).
 If new improvements are significant, the preparation of a topographic map may help to determine a finished floor elevation that will allow for both drainage and a pleasing appearance.
 After the preparation of construction plans, a surveyor can stake the proposed building corners to ensure that the information is transferred accurately to the ground and to ultimate construction.